bytefish/bytefish.de/blog/neo4j_at_scale_airline_dataset.md

     </a>
 </div>

-I know, that the ``LOAD CSV`` import of Neo4j is a lot faster, but it is mainly due to its complete bypassing of transactions (when
-I read the Batch Importer source code) correctly.
-In real life we need the ACID guarantees of Neo4j, nothing is as cruel as inconsistent data.

 I am OK with the performance, it is in the range of what I have expected.

 I am sure these figures can be improved by: